Updated: Apr 3

-Does it inspire you, your spirit, your heart, your mind?
+Does it inspire you, lift your spirit, fill your heart, nurture your mind?

 Does it motivate you to take action, get moving, get creative, or grow?

-To pursue a goal you don't need all three but know that having all three checked off, will contribute to a greater sense of happiness and fulfillment.
+To pursue a goal you don't need all three but know that if you do have all three checked off, the goal will contribute to a greater sense of happiness and fulfillment.

-If all three are not checked off, how can you add that element to your goal?
+If you have not checked off all three, how can you add that element to your goal?
 How can you add more love, more inspiration, more motivation, and more fun?